carmenbianca/report-liferay/plan.md

 \gls{outbound} licensing.
 They wish to do these things in an automated fashion.
 Reorder the words, and this becomes the main question of research:

-> Given Liferay’s demands, requirements and limitations, what is the best
+> Given Liferay’s demands, requirements and limitations, what are suitable
-> solution for automating Liferay's \gls{inbound} and \gls{outbound} licensing
+> solutions for automating Liferay's \gls{inbound} and \gls{outbound} licensing
 > policies?

-TODO: Remove the word "best".

 ## Sub-questions {#sub-questions}